 When your child has a cough that won’t quit, watching them hurt is also painful for you as a parent.
-To clear up a cough fast, it’s important to understand its origins, and that’s where Kalpana Kumari, MD, FAAP, and the expert pediatric care team at Rise & Shine Pediatrics in Iselin and South Plainfield, New Jersey, comes in.
+To clear up a cough fast, it’s important to understand its origins, and that’s where Kalpana Kumari, MD, FAAP, and the expert pediatric care team at Rise & Shine Pediatrics in South Plainfield, New Jersey, comes in.
 The friendly and supportive pediatricians near Edison and Woodbridge can help with cough, whether it’s caused by the flu, a cold, or some other source.
 Book an appointment online or by phone now.
 The practice serves the areas of Edison and Woodbridge.

 Some of the most common coughs in children include:

 Croup-related cough has a bark-like sound and may occur along with loud breathing.
 This type of cough is especially common in children under 3 because that's the most common age for croup.

 Pertussis, or whooping cough, is caused by an airway infection.
 Whooping cough causes coughing spells interspersed with noisy breath inhalation.
 Whooping cough often comes along with sneezing, a runny nose, and sometimes a fever.
 This type of cough is most common (and most severe) in young children who didn't get the DTaP immunization.

 Coughing followed by a rattling or whistling noise when exhaling is often an indicator of asthma, but it can also be connected to allergies, bronchitis, or other respiratory conditions.
 If connected to allergies or asthma, a wheezing cough is often chronic without treatment.

 Both colds and flu can cause coughing, which is usually categorized as an acute cough because it's short term rather than chronic.
 Generally, flu symptoms including the cough are more severe than cold symptoms.

 There are also other potential causes of cough in children, including very serious illnesses like pneumonia.